 There’s something undeniably appealing about the dark vibes that permeate throughout the self-titled album from Ann Catherine Carter aka AC Carter aka AC aka Λ°C. For fans of the production style of late 70′s, early 80′s post-punk undertakings, this should feel right at home.
 It’s a wall of sound broadcast from a dark room, easily inspired by the likes of New Order bass tones and proto goth vocals.
 The lead track, “At Least You Make Me Feel”, features R. Stevie Moore (presumably on guitar) and certainly sets the template for the rest of the record."
 We Own This Town

-"[Λ°C] bring[s] a different perspective to her music than you might get from someone who's focused solely on pop music — a very cool thread to have in your scene.
+"[Λ°C] bring[s] a different perspective to [their] music than you might get from someone who's focused solely on pop music — a very cool thread to have in your scene.
 As Carter has shifted focus from funky noise toward post-punk and electronic pop, they continue to work with the idea of taking rigid, grid-like structures and bending them out of their manufactured shape and into something organic.
 Stephen Trageser, Nashville Creme